graeyv/Advanced-Programming-Project-HSG/README.md

 - Explanation of Machine Learning Model

 ## 1) Demonstration of the Front End of the Web App
+Click below to see the demo.
+Please do not share this link.
 [![Watch the video](http://img.youtube.com/vi/k0ZD0h8pN6M/0.jpg)](https://youtu.be/k0ZD0h8pN6M)